-1. A leave replacement assignment list showing the primary leave replacements assigned to each route and the second and third leave replacements to be utilized on each route, if any, will be posted in each office.
+A leave replacement assignment list showing the primary leave replacements assigned to each route and the second and third leave replacements to be utilized on each route, if any, will be posted in each office.
 Qualified substitutes, rural carrier associates, and rural carrier relief employees will be designated as the second and third leave replacements for each route based on the longest period of continuous service in the office.
 In no instance will these employees be shown as leave replacements on more than three routes on the assignment list.

-such an operational decision is consistent with established contractual requirements.
+Management has flexibility in scheduling leave replacements and may modify a schedule as necessary when providing relief or auxiliary assistance in order to avoid payment of overtime or additional overtime as long as such an operational decision is consistent with established contractual requirements.
 Management may not borrow a rural leave replacement from another office to work in place of an available leave replacement until there has been compliance with all established contractual requirements regarding utilization of leave replacements to fill assignments.
 (REF: K00R-4K-C 07231049, NRLCA S-19)